JensUweUlrich/ReadBouncer/README.md

 </p>

 8. After the run finished, ReadBouncer will provide you with some statistics about the number of classified (unblocked) and unclassified reads, which will be sequenced until the end.
 You will also see average overall processing times as well as for basecalling and classification.
 You should aim for overall processing times for classified reads below one second.
 The average processing time for basecalling and classification should be below 0.01 seconds.
 Otherwise you will experience bigger lengths of unblocked reads.

+### <a name="limitations"></a>Limitations

+- ReadBouncer is highly dependent on basecallers and their accuracy.
+Since the base-calling accuracy of ONT's Guppy (in fast mode) is much higher than that of DeepNano-blitz, we highly recommend to use Guppy if GPUs are available.
+If you are not sure whether your GPU is powerful enough to perform live-basecalling, you can have a look at Miles Benton's great [github repository](https://github.com/sirselim/jetson_nanopore_sequencing), where he summarizes all his experiences with Adaptive Sampling on different GPUs.
+- At the moment, CPU base-calling with DeepNano-blitz is not supported on ARM64.
+- We did not test ReadBouncer with Guppy6, but we plan to add support for Guppy6 to the next minor release.